embassy-rs/trouble/examples/README.md

 Once the host and controller are set up to continuously send data, the final major improvement is to set up the radios  to use 2M PHY.
 This allows the radio to send double the data while the radios are sending data.
-The change from 1M PHY in figure 6 to 2M PHY in figure 7 is denoted by the doubling of the packet height.
+The change from 1M PHY in Figure 8 to 2M PHY in Figure 9 is denoted by the doubling of the packet height.